 While I now no longer pull out my eyelashes and eyebrows, I do still sometimes get those ever familiar urges.
 Since I have been using the methods that are explained in the Trich Stop Hair Pulling Treatment System I have been able to control my impulses to pull, however I am regularly reminded of my condition and continually try to live my life in a healthy way that sets me up for continued success with my hair pulling condition.
+I focus on sleep, exercise, diet and vitamins for eyelash pulling.
 That is just part of being an ‘ex-hair puller’.
 And this leads me to reflect on:

 How we treat our body affects our hair and eyelash pulling

 Summer is drawing to a close and I have noticed, as I do every year, that after spending many hours in the sun and absorbing lots of vitamin D, I have less impulses to pull and notice that my eyelashes are stronger and fuller than normal.
 This shows me that it really is true that out environment and diet have a lot to do with our hair pulling urges and how to treat eyelash pulling.
 So, what things can I learn to help me understand diet and vitamins for eyelash pulling?

 Confidence in a healthy body gives you needed confidence for treating hair pulling